Mbed-TLS/mbedtls/README.md

 Documentation for the Mbed TLS interfaces in the default library configuration is available as part of the [Mbed TLS documentation](https://tls.mbed.org/api/).

+For the PSA interfaces, please refer to the PSA Cryptography API documents linked from the [PSA cryptography interfaces documentation portal](https://armmbed.github.io/mbed-crypto/psa/#application-programming-interface) for an overview of the library's interfaces and a detailed description of the types, macros and functions that it provides.
+The API reference is available in [PDF](https://armmbed.github.io/mbed-crypto/PSA_Cryptography_API_Specification.pdf) and [HTML](https://armmbed.github.io/mbed-crypto/html/index.html) formats.

 There are currently a few deviations where the library does not yet implement the latest version of the specification.
 Please refer to the [compliance issues on Github](https://github.com/ARMmbed/mbed-crypto/labels/compliance) for an up-to-date list.

-### PSA Cryptography API

-You can read the [complete PSA cryptography API specification as a PDF document](https://github.com/ARMmbed/mbed-crypto/raw/psa-crypto-api/docs/PSA_Cryptography_API_Specification.pdf).
-The API reference is also available in [HTML format](https://armmbed.github.io/mbed-crypto/html/index.html).

 ### Browsable library documentation